MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/5-exercise-deploy-template.md

     az group deployment create --resource-group <rgn>[sandbox resource group name]</rgn> --template-file template.json
     ```

 1. Follow the prompts to complete your deployment.
 If you are running on a sandbox this will take around ten minutes.
-As long as you see the response "Running" the deployment is still running.
+As long as you see the response "Running.." the deployment is still busy.

 1. Once everything has been set up, your virtual machine will be created and configured as an IIS webserver.
 List all of the resources in the resource group to confirm everything has been set up.
 Run the below command.